The following words and terms, when used in this chapter, have

 (29) Department--Department of Aging and Disability

-(30) DHS--Formerly, this term referred to the Texas
+(30) DHS--This term referred to the Texas Department

-Department of Human Services; it now refers to DADS, unless the context
+of Human Services; it now refers to DADS, unless the context concerns

-concerns an administrative hearing.
-Administrative hearings were formerly
+an administrative hearing.
+Administrative hearings were formerly the

-the responsibility of DHS; they now are the responsibility of the
+responsibility of DHS; they now are the responsibility of the Texas

 (31) Dietitian--A qualified dietitian is one who is